SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

 - Albert Einstein (March 14, 1879 - April 18, 1955)
     - Observations of stellar aberration influenced his theory of special relativity

+What was necessary to figure this out?
+- people biased towards their own ideas
+- biases that are sufficiently varied
+- willingness to communicate to understand each-others ideas
+- doing the work to determine the fact of the matter

 If you don't do the work, what you have is not knowledge, what you have instead is someone else's idea.
 Critical thinking is about having your own ideas.